fisharebest/webtrees/README.md

 * Internet browser compatibility. **webtrees** supports the use of most current browsers such as Edge, Firefox, Chrome, and Safari.
   We will do our best to support others such as Opera and Internet Explorer, though not their earlier versions, in particular versions of Internet Explorer prior to IE11 do not work with **webtrees**.
 We strongly recommend anyone using these obsolete browsers to upgrade as soon as possible.
 We are also aware that IE provides poor RTL language support generally, so cannot recommend it for sites requiring RTL languages.
 * To view sites that contain both left-to-right and right-to-left text (e.g.
   English data on Hebrew pages), you will need to use a browser that provides support for the HTML5 **dir="auto"** attribute.
-At present, neither Edge or Internet Explorer (11 and lower) support this.
+At present, neither Edge or Internet Explorer support this.
 * HTML Frames.
 Note that **webtrees** uses cookies to track login sessions.
 Sites that make **webtrees** pages available inside an HTML Frame will encounter problems with login for versions of Internet Explorer prior to version 10.
 IE users